PyroSniper-Java/Base-Mod/README.md

 # Base-Mod
 The Template For Minecraft 1.21.1 Mods

 You Can Copy This Repository To Create Mods

-/nPlease Include My Profile In The Credits Should You Choose To Publish Your Mod
+Please Include My Profile In The Credits Should You Choose To Publish Your Mod

 # Required Software:
 - Java 1.21